 This short circuit trail lasts a maximum of an hour, is well marked, and leads through temperate rainforest of giant fern trees, massive old eucalyptus trees, white gums, sassafras, old-growth myrtle, mosses, and passes the Cradle Tree, “the tree that hugs you”.
 The giant Eucalyptus regnans (swamp gum) is almost 60 meters high and the broadest living tree in Australia, measuring breathtaking 19.4 meters.

 You can stand inside the tree where you can find a plastic box from “The Friends of the Blue Tier”.
 It contains flyers (pictures are attached) with information about the uncertain future of this worth-protecting part of Tasmania.
-Besides, hiking opportunities are mentioned, and a guestbook for comments.
+Besides, hiking opportunities are mentioned, and a guestbook to leave a comment on.